JoeMei0603/EST-Exercise1/Exercise_2/SumofTwoIntegers/Documentation.md

 ### Task 3: Testing Contracts
-Having introduced the **pre-condition** checks, which could not be reached because an integer larger than 32-bit could not be passed.
+Having introduced the **pre-condition** checks, which could not be reached because an integer larger than 32-bit could not be passed into the function.
 The line coverage of our test suite decreased to 84%.
 The **post-condition** tests were getting passed.
 In the case where the checks for **pre-conditions** were omitted, the line-coverage and branch coverage of our test suite would have been 100%.